 In my next article, I will describe each of these patterns in detail with examples of children and adults exhibiting each pattern.
 You may also want to look at the related articles about Dyadic Developmental Psychotherapy.

-© Copyright 2009 by Arthur Becker-Weidman, Ph.D., therapist in Williamsville, New York.
+© Copyright 2009 by Arthur Becker-Weidman, Ph.D..
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.